kubauth/kubauth-doc/docs/30-user-guide/110-configuration.md

 public   true             A test OIDC public client          25m
 ```

-> This client will be used in next chapter, to test Tokens and Claims
+> This client will be used in the next chapter to test tokens and claims.

 ### Namespace

-If, for any reason, you need to change the namespace storing clients resources definition, this can be modified by setting a helm chart configuration value:
+If you need to change the namespace for client resource storage, modify the Helm chart configuration:

 ???+ abstract "values.yaml"